A young girl smiling in Central African Republic.

 Donate

-Increasing attacks on humanitarian workers, including kidnappings, also make the CAR one of the most dangerous contexts to deliver humanitarian aid.
-Despite the challenges, War Child is committed to delivering life-saving programmes to support the most vulnerable children and their families.
+There’s a vital need to support vulnerable children in the CAR but humanitarian aid is challenging to deliver.
+There are increasing attacks on humanitarian workers, including kidnappings, which makes the CAR one of the most dangerous places to deliver humanitarian aid.
+Despite these challenges, War Child is committed to delivering life-saving programmes to support the most vulnerable children and their families.

 Scale of the challenge